derektypist/reviews/README.md

 # Reviews

 The purpose of the project is to provide reviews using plain JavaScript without using frameworks.
+The reviews are taken from some of the people who have liked my post on getting a Diploma in Software Development (August 2019).

 ## UX